agbrs/agb/book/src/pong/02_the_gba_struct.md

 # What we did

 This was a very simple but incredibly important part of any game using `agb`.
-All interactions with the hardware are gated via the Gba struct, so it must be created at the start of your `main` function and never again.
+All interactions with the hardware are gated via the Gba struct, which you never create yourself.

 You are now ready to learn about display modes and how to start getting things onto the screen!